SMALL-GROUP WALKING TOURS OF SRI LANKA

 With walks from 6 to 18 kilometres, our day hikes offer something for everyone: historic routes, nature trails, city walks, backroads and rural landscapes.
 You will be surprised how you can walk to places that seem far more out of town than what you have walked.

 Our collection of Walking Tours is a perfect mix of walking, food, history and culture, all offering exciting tidbits of local lore and experiences.
+There are no planned sightseeing of the “must-see places”, but you will have time to explore your “hope-to-see places” independently.

 Hiking through three neighbouring provinces, each with its character & charm, and experiencing varied terrain and exceptional wild landscapes make our Multi-Day Treks excellent walking adventures.